International neurology journal notes positive improvements in Parkinson’s trial: SYMBYX

-The trial aimed to assess the effectiveness of PBM to mitigate clinical signs of Parkinson’s disease, in a prospective proof-of-concept study.
+The trial aimed to assess the effectiveness of light therapy by SYMBYX to mitigate clinical signs of Parkinson’s disease, in a prospective proof-of-concept study.
 It is a precursor to a larger randomized placebo-controlled trial (RCT), to be conducted later this year.

 The results, published in the BMC Neurology journal, found that measures of mobility, cognition, dynamic balance and fine motor skill were significantly improved with PBM treatment for 12 weeks and up to one year.